-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-An applicant who has a Qualified Income Trust (QIT) may be determined eligible for the STAR+PLUS Home and Community Based Services (HCBS) program even though his or her income is greater than the special institutional income limit, if the applicant also meets all other eligibility criteria.
-Income converted to the trust does not count for purposes of determining financial eligibility by Medicaid for the Elderly and People with Disabilities (MEPD) staff; however, the total income (including income diverted to the trust) is considered for the calculation of copayment for STAR+PLUS HCBS program services.
-An applicant may be eligible for services if all other eligibility criteria are met, even if the amount he or she has available for copayment equals or exceeds the total cost of his/her individual service plan (ISP).
+An applicant who has a qualified income trust (QIT) may be determined eligible for the STAR+PLUS Home and Community Based Services (HCBS) program even though her or his income is greater than the special institutional income limit, if the applicant also meets all other eligibility criteria.
+Income converted to the trust does not count for purposes of determining financial eligibility by Medicaid for the Elderly and People with Disabilities (MEPD) specialists; however, the total income (including income diverted to the trust) is considered for the calculation of copayment for STAR+PLUS HCBS program services.
+An applicant may be eligible for services if all other eligibility criteria are met, even if the amount he or she has available for copayment equals or exceeds the total cost of her or his individual service plan (ISP).

 Financial eligibility for an applicant with a QIT is determined by the MEPD specialist.
 He or she is informed that any funds deposited into the trust must be used as copayment for the cost of services delivered.
-The MEPD specialist calculates the amount of income available from the trust for copayment and provides the amount to the Program Support Unit (PSU).
+The MEPD specialist calculates the amount of income available from the trust for copayment and provides the amount to Program Support Unit (PSU) staff.
 PSU staff notify the managed care organization (MCO) via Form H2067-MC, Managed Care Programs Communication.

 For an applicant who is financially eligible based on a QIT, the eligibility based on the ISP cost limit is determined before considering the use of funds from the trust for the purchase of services.
 Funds from the trust determined to be available for copayment are used to purchase STAR+PLUS HCBS program services for the individual but are not used to reduce the cost of the ISP until after eligibility is determined to avoid the possibility of "purchase" of STAR+PLUS HCBS program eligibility.
 A member with a QIT copayment that covers all STAR+PLUS HCBS program costs receives the benefit of contracted rates as opposed to private pay rates.

-First, a plan of care is developed by the MCO without consideration of the trust.
+First, a plan of care (POC) is developed by the MCO without consideration of the trust.
 Then, if the individual is eligible for the STAR+PLUS HCBS program based on the cost limit, the excess funds from the trust (the monthly income in excess of the institutional income limit and allowable deductions for a spouse's needs and medical expenses) are allocated to pay for services identified on Form H1700-1, Individual Service Plan (Pg.1), as the STAR+PLUS HCBS program.
 The ISP total, and therefore the amount of the authorizations to providers, is reduced by the amount of excess funds.
 The member must pay the provider directly for the amount of services equivalent to the amount of excess funds.
 Use of the trust fund is documented on Form H1700-B, Non-STAR+PLUS HCBS Program Services.
 Continuing Medicaid eligibility through the STAR+PLUS HCBS program is contingent upon payment of the QIT copayment to the provider(s).

 Refer to Section 3236, Copayment and Room and Board, and Section 3232, Payments from the Qualified Income Trust, for specific PSU and MCO procedures related to QIT copayments.